Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Background and Related Work

 \textbf{4.
 Adapters and Prompts:} Small/shallow adapter modules and/or prompt tuners can be inserted into the backbone or prepended to the input.
 These modules support agent adaptation or embodiment-specific tuning (i.e., adapting to physical/sensory characteristics of a specific embodied agent).

 \textbf{5.
 Coordinator and Learning Process:} A central coordinator/server manages model updates across agents, following the standard FL process (i.e., local training, aggregation, and broadcast) \textit{without exchanging full-model parameters}.
 Here, agents update only local FM sub-components/modules (e.g., encoders, heads, adapters, expert weights, prompts), whose selection can be optimized as we discuss later in the \textit{future research directions}.
 The coordinator aggregates these modules and returns them to agents for further updates.
+Specifically, the aggregation process mirrors that of conventional FL, with the key distinction that it operates at the \textit{module level} rather than the entire model (e.g., through weighted averaging of module parameters or alternative forms of inter-module knowledge sharing~\cite{chen2024disentanglement}).
+This modular update scheme enables flexible \textit{module coordination} strategies tailored to each module’s role and dynamics.
+For instance, subsets of expert/MoE modules may undergo asynchronous, low-frequency aggregation if they already exhibit a high performance.
+Conversely, task heads associated with emerging or rapidly evolving tasks may benefit from frequent, synchronous updates for accelerated convergence.

-$\star$ Henceforth, we use `FFM' to refer to `M3T FFM' since our focus is solely on this type.
+$\star$ Henceforth, we use `FFM' to refer to `M3T-FFM' since our focus is solely on this type.